gramcraka/DDSCaseStudy2/Makefile.md

 ```

 ## Download
-This task is used for downloading of all necessary data for the project in  .csv format.
+This taks is used for downloading of all data files, in this case happen to be in .csv format.
 The files are downloaded from their original locations as given by the assignment.

 ```r
 source(file.path("source", "download.R"), verbose=FALSE)